12 LIFE LESSONS FROM A MAN WHO HAS SEEN 12000 DEATHS

 Every person in the world knows more than us in some respect.
 And their knowledge can help us, only if we’re open to it.

 He recounts the incident of an old woman being admitted on a rainy day back in the 80s.
 The people who got her there left her without filling the inquiry form.
 A few hours later, the police came to trace the relatives of the old lady who, they said, were runaway Naxalites.
-Shukla pretended to not know nothing.
+Shukla pretended not to know anything.
 The police left.
 When the lady’s relatives returned next morning, Shukla asked the leader uninhibitedly, “When you can kill 5-8 people yourself why didn’t you simply shoot your Nani and cremate her yourself?
 Why did you make me lie and feel ashamed?”
 The grandson fell to his knees and pleaded for forgiveness saying no one amongst them is capable of helping his religious grandmother attain salvation.
 He respects that, and is the reason why he brought her to Mukti Bhawan.

 5. Find beauty in simple things